jlord/git-it/README.md

 - Read the challenge text, do as it says and when you're done type `git-it verify` to see if you've compelted the challenge correctly.
 - If the challenge components were not completed correctly, Git-it returns some text to help you know what went wrong.
 - For some challenges you'll need to open new terminal windows and then run Git-it inside the window you've just opened.
 Git-it can run from any  (or mutiple) terminal windows and always saves your completed status.
 You'll need to run it from where you're doing your Git work, so it's OK to move around like that.
+- Scroll up!
+When the challenge loads, it scrolls to the bottom.
+Scroll up to the top of the challenge to not miss steps.

 **If you have any questions about something, just create a [new issue](https://github.com/jlord/git-it/issues/new).**